gkwtech/FFBall/README.md

 * I am able to delete the team after creation, only if its league has less than the specified amount of members

+  As an authenticated user
+  I want to view and add free agents
+  So that I can field a roster
+###Acceptance Criteria
+* If I'm not signed in, I cannot view free agents
+* If I am signed in but not a member of a particular league, then I cannot view that league's free agents
+* If I'm signed in and a member of a league, I can view that league's free agents
+* Each player has the option to add to my team
+* When adding a player, I am brought back to my team page, with that player newly added to my roster

 -- for later: --
   As an authenticated user